London Based Data Centre

 Project outline

-This large-scale project required a high capacity connection and involved several different land rights agreements from a primary substation lease, third party wayleaves and cooperation agreements between various electricity companies, linking together across a wide geographical area of approximately eight miles from point of connection to supply.
+This large-scale project required a high capacity connection and involved several different Land Rights agreements from a Primary Substation lease, third party Wayleaves and Co-operation agreements between various electricity companies, linking together across a wide geographical area of approximately eight miles from point of connection to supply.

 Data Centre